-The primary objectives of the project are to evaluate the working properties and performance characteristics of injection grouts for the conservation of architectural surfaces, including plasters, wall paintings and mosaics, and to provide reliable tools for conservators and conservation scientists to assess and compare different grouts in the laboratory and field.
+The primary objectives of the project were to evaluate the working properties and performance characteristics of injection grouts for the conservation of architectural surfaces, including plasters, wall paintings and mosaics, and to provide reliable tools for conservators and conservation scientists to assess and compare different grouts in the laboratory and field.

-Components of the project include:
+Components of the project included:

-Specifically the project seeks: to inform practitioners in the field on the properties and performance of different grouts and grouting materials, to correlate scientific research with conservation practice in the field, and to disseminate the project results through laboratory and field workshops, publications, and a seminar.
+Specifically the project sought: to inform practitioners in the field on the properties and performance of different grouts and grouting materials, to correlate scientific research with conservation practice in the field, and to disseminate the project results through laboratory and field workshops, publications, and a seminar.

 Seminal research on injection grouts for the conservation of architectural surfaces was conducted by ICCROM in the early 1980s, coinciding with the movement toward preserving these architectural features in their original context, rather than detaching them, as was previously practiced.
 Following development of hydraulic lime-based grout formulations at ICCROM in the early 1980s, numerous variations of these injection grouts have been produced and widely used over the past twenty-five years, including a number of commercially produced grout mixtures.
 In 2004, the GCI initiated an interdisciplinary study between its Field Projects and Science departments to evaluate injection grouts used in the conservation of architectural surfaces.
 The project aims to assess the properties of commercially produced and custom-mixed injection grouts widely used in the past twenty-five years to preserve architectural surfaces in situ—a current practice in most of the world.
 The project aims to combine laboratory testing and field study of these grouts to inform conservators and conservation scientists of the range of injection grouts used in the field, and to improve conservation practice.